sug0/go-ipfs-boards/PROTOCOL.md

 | `Format` | `string` | The format the signature is serialized in. |
 | `PubKey` | `string` | The content ID hash pointing to the public key. |

-The `PubKey` being pointed to is described below:
+The `PubKey` being pointed to is another JSON object, described below:

 | Field | Type | Description |
 | :--- | :---: | :--- |